purvender/agentic-rag-support-assistant/README.md

 An **agentic RAG** system goes one step further:

-- it can detect what kind of request the user has,
+- it can detect what kind of request the user has
-- choose the right tool,
+- choose the right tool
-- ask for clarification,
+- ask for clarification
-- summarize the conversation,
+- summarize the conversation
-- or escalate to a human path when needed.
+- or escalate to a human path when needed

 This repository is designed so a beginner can understand that journey step by step.